-Our faculty train students to acquire skills in empirical and theoretical methods in art history; museum, archival, and site research; visual and textual analysis; and descriptive and analytic writing.
+Our faculty prepares students to acquire skills in empirical and theoretical methods in art history; museum, archival, and site research; visual and textual analysis; and descriptive and analytic writing.
 Students also take advantage of curatorial or research internships at the university's Kemper Art Museum, the Saint Louis Art Museum, and other local institutions, as well as art museums outside the region.
 The department supports students' professional development and research projects through funded field trips to major art centers and financial subvention of travel for research and presentation of conference papers.
-Such training and support prepares our students for a variety of professional opportunities at the highest level.
+Such education and support prepares our students for a variety of professional opportunities at the highest level.

 Students with a PhD from the department go on to teaching or administrative appointments in colleges and universities; positions as curators, registrars and educators in art museums; jobs with auction houses, arts publications, and art appraisers.
-Students with the AM degree from the department have pursued doctoral studies at Washington University or in other PhD programs, as well as taken a variety of positions in arts journalism, art libraries, art advising, and commercial art galleries.
+Students with the AM degree from the department have pursued doctoral studies at Washington University or in other PhD programs, as well as taken a variety of positions in arts journalism, art libraries, art advising, secondary school teaching, and commercial art galleries.

 Requirements for the AM degree